 That’s why postcards should be sent several times a year.
 Your budget will determine the frequency, of course.
 I think 2-4 times a year is good.
 Maybe a postcard of yours gets tossed in January—even though the quality of the art was good.
 Maybe the art director wasn’t looking closely enough.
 Maybe it never made its way to the art director.
 But, a few months later, that same postcard is back on the art director’s desk at the same time as a new project.
 Art, meet Need.

 A SOUND INVESTMENT

-Even though I told you that I throw away almost all of the postcards I receive, I will always preach their effectiveness.
+Even though I told you that I threw away almost all of the postcards I received, I will always preach their effectiveness.
 Other than Twitter or Instagram, and emails that sneak through spam filters, I don’t know of a more cost-effective way to get your art directly in front of art directors (or editors, or agents, or designers).
 Emails get lost or easily deleted.
 Tweets get quickly buried.
 You can hope that an art director wanders over to your Instagram page.
 But a postcard is direct; and it guarantees engagement by an art director.

 When I made my own postcards, I found a printer offering to print 250, 5 in. x 7 in., double-sided cards for under $70.
 It took five minutes to find them.
 For .28¢ per card (plus a stamp), I could get my art in front of two hundred fifty art directors in a few weeks.
 You don’t need a degree in marketing to appreciate that incredible deal.

 WASTE OF MONEY